 He obtained a PhD in Sociology at the University of Trieste in 2004 and a PhD in Linguistics at the University of Barcelona in 2012.

 He has been working at the Phonetics Laboratory of the University of Barcelona since 2007 and he has been a member of the Group of Prosodic Studies at the Pompeu Fabra University since 2009.
 He is also a research fellow at the University of South Africa (Department of Linguistics and Modern Languages).

-He is non-tenured professor at the Department of Spanish Philology of the University of Barcelona, where he has taught several subjects (Sociolinguistics, Historical linguistics, Syntax and Spanish Normative Grammar).
+He is non-tenured professor at the Faculty of Philology of the University of Barcelona, where he has taught several subjects (Introduction to Italian, Sociolinguistics of Spanish, Historical linguistics of Spanish, Syntax of Spanish, and Spanish Normative Grammar).
 Ha also teaches in the MA in Learning Difficulties and Language Disorders (Universitat Oberta de Catalunya) and has taught acoustic phonetics in the MA in Phonetics at the CISC (Madrid).